BHARTIYAYASH/PressRadar/README.md

 # PressRadar AI - Intelligent News Tracking & Research Tool

 ## Overview
-Maine ye project basically specific news topics ko track karne ke liye banaya hai.
-Research aur market analysis karte waqt alag-alag newspapers aur e-papers check karna mushkil hota hai, isliye **PressRadar AI** ka use karke main ye process automate kar raha hoon.
+I developed this project to solve a specific problem: tracking niche news topics efficiently.
+When conducting research or market analysis, manually checking different newspapers and e-papers is time-consuming. **PressRadar AI** automates this process.

-Ye tool web ko scan karta hai aur mere diye gaye topic par latest news dhoondh kar lata hai.
-Sabse badhiya baat ye hai ki ye multilingual hai—matlab English, Hindi, aur Marathi mein summary generate kar sakta hai.
+This tool scans the web to find the latest news regarding any topic I provide.
+The best part is its multilingual capability—it can generate summaries in English, Hindi, and Marathi.

 ## Why I Built This?
-Personally, mujhe ek aisi utility chahiye thi jo mere specific research topics (like stock market fluctuations, political updates) ko daily monitor kare without manually visiting 10 different websites.
+Personally, I needed a utility that could daily monitor my specific research topics (like stock market fluctuations or political updates) without me having to manually visit 10 different websites every morning.

 ## Key Features
-- **Smart Tracking:** Web aur e-papers scan karke relevant news nikalta hai.
+- **Smart Tracking:** Scans web sources and e-papers to extract relevant news.
-- **Multilingual Summaries:** Results ko Hindi, Marathi, ya English mein summarize karta hai.
+- **Multilingual Summaries:** Summarizes results in Hindi, Marathi, or English based on preference.
-- **Source Verification:** Har news ke saath original source links provide karta hai taaki credibility maintain rahe.
+- **Source Verification:** Provides original source links with every news item to maintain credibility.
-- **Research Focused:** Factual accuracy par focus hai, opinions par nahi.
+- **Research Focused:** Prioritizes factual accuracy over opinion pieces.

 ## Tech Stack
-Is project ko banane ke liye maine ye technologies use ki hain:
+I used the following technologies to build this project:
-- **Frontend:** React.js (sabse fast UI development ke liye)
+- **Frontend:** React.js (for fast and responsive UI development)
-- **Styling:** Tailwind CSS (clean aur modern look ke liye)
+- **Styling:** Tailwind CSS (for a clean, modern aesthetic)
-- **AI Intelligence:** Gemini API (Google Search Grounding feature ka use karke real-time data fetch karne ke liye)
+- **AI Intelligence:** Gemini API (Leveraging Google Search Grounding to fetch real-time data)

 ## How It Works
-1. **Topic Input:** Main bas apna topic enter karta hoon (e.g., "Tata Motors Share Price").
+1. **Topic Input:** I simply enter my topic (e.g., "Tata Motors Share Price").
-2. **AI Processing:** Backend mein AI model (Gemini 2.5 Flash) live web search karta hai.
+2. **AI Processing:** The backend AI model (Gemini 2.5 Flash) performs a live web search.
-3. **Data Extraction:** Relevant articles aur sources extract kiye jate hain.
+3. **Data Extraction:** Relevant articles and sources are extracted.
-4. **Summary Generation:** User ki selected language mein ek clean summary generate hoti hai.
+4. **Summary Generation:** A clean summary is generated in the selected language.

 ## Future Plans
-- Isme "Saved Stories" ka feature add karna hai taaki purani research save rahe.
+- Add a "Saved Stories" feature to archive past research.
-- Email notifications integration for daily alerts.
+- Integrate email notifications for daily alerts.

 ---
 *Created for personal research and news aggregation purposes.*